 REMEMBER – Our capability to store data, our memory.
 This capability enables us to compare, to see historical trends.

-Back to the analogy of our car-purchase decision process and put in the context of our five senses model.
+Back to our analogy of our car-purchase decision process and put in the context of our five senses model.
 If we only focus our automation investments purely on the ACT of buying a car we might come to the conclusion that the smartest way to automate that activity is to program a robot to go down to the nearest car dealer with a TALK/LISTEN capability (chatbot program) and enough intelligence needed in order to make a successful purchase.
 However, if we instead aim to buy the best car possible to fit our family needs – considering ALL possible aspects – we soon will conclude that it might be more cost-efficient to start our automating efforts within the areas of WATCH, REMEMBER and THINK.
-Because, when you start considering the various aspect of what car to pick we will have to understand our customer's various needs when it comes to aspects of family size and economy, geographical location and so forth.
+Because, when you start considering various aspect of what car to pick we will have to understand our customer’s various needs when it comes to aspects of family size and economy, geographical location and so forth.
 It gets even more complex when we understand what car data attributes we need to gather and analyze, with regards to price, service data, tax details, mileage history and so forth.
-Once this data is captured (WATCH) we need to store this in a common repository (REMEMBER) in order to cross-reference all the data and look for different insights, trends, and patterns (THINK)
+Once this data is captured (WATCH) we need to store this in a common repository (REMEMBER) in order to cross-reference all the data and look for different insights, trends and patterns (THINK)

 As an example, look into the Car.info service online, it is a free service providing data and insights for more than seven million vehicles registered in Sweden.
-In this service, a lot of information is available just by entering a license plate number and you will get tons of technical and financial information tied to that specific vehicle.
+In this service a lot of information is available just by entering a license plate number and you will get tons of technical and financial information tied to that specific vehicle.
 Look at the enlarged graph from this service above, it only takes a second for a human being to understand that the specific car with this mileage trend graph is a bad decision to make.
-Once we as humans have understood that vehicles with this mileage trend profile are something we want to filter out from our list of possible decisions, we can learn our machines to exclude these automatically from our data sets in the future.
+Once we as humans have understood that vehicles with this mileage trend profile is something we want to filter out from our list of possible decisions, we can learn our machines to exclude these automatically from our data sets in the future.
 We have then started to automate our THINK capabilities.

 Start your automation journey today – from the right starting point

 Once we have the WATCH, REMEMBER and THINK capabilities in place we have data to feed into the ACT and TALK/LISTEN capabilities and let me tell you one thing – if you start your automation road map from this way around you will most likely provide a super-empowered coworker with all the enablers needed to do a marvelous job.
-If an employee is asked to do a task, and while they do so, feel empowered by all the imaginable data accessible at their fingertips they are more likely to have great engineering experience.
+If an employee is asked to do a task, and while they do so, feel empowered by all the imaginable data accessible at their fingertips they are more likely to have a great engineering experience.

 When looking back to what is happening in the software industry right now the pace is moving so fast that you are forced to totally change your mindset, and it starts now.
 As in the area of transportation – In the past, you were able to keep a car until it went retired.
 Now, people change cars normally after a couple of years (often due to leasing contracts ending).
-In the future, the culture of owning and leasing cars will most likely become an outdated consumer model and we will start having a transportation subscription where we’ll be able to pick the smartest vehicle to fit our needs at that moment.
+In the future, the culture of owning and leasing cars will most likely become an outdated consumer model and we will start having a transportation subscription where we’ll be able to pick the smartest vehicle to fit our needs in that moment.
 And in that future, your car-purchasing chatting robot will be recalled to as a bad investment.

 So – why not start with automating the areas of WATCH, REMEMBER and THINK first, then explore further into the ACT and TALK/LISTEN areas.
 The companies that start implement this way around will stay competitive, will excel in engineering experience and co-worker attitude on automation.

 So, my general recommendation to many clients right now on how they could tackle their automation investments are to form a step-wise automation road map where you start your thinking from your employees’ perspective and what they need to be empowered.
-And many lands in the same overall road map outlined as below:
+And many land in the same overall road map outlined as below:

 - ACT-TALK-LISTEN: Super-empower your co-workers by extending the reach of their capacity by adding robotics, process automation, artificial intelligence, machine learning.

 But keep in mind – this suggested automation road map will never reach full automation in any of the five senses.
-Why you might wonder?
+Why, you might wonder?
 Guess what – the Industrial age is over – as long as humans are the dynamic part of the value creation, we will never be able to automate humans away from the equation.
 So, focus on your employees’ experiences and provide them with whatever enables them most.
-The illustration above illustrates a road of a healthy startup of an organization's automation journey, but you need to find your way to enable the journey that suits you and your context the best to make your employees to get a good start – but where it ends, we can barely imagine.
+The illustration above illustrates a road of a healthy startup of an organization’s automation journey, but you need to find your way to enable the journey that suits you and your context the best to make your employees to get a good start – but where it ends, we can barely imagine.